Giveth/giveth-wiki/wiki/documentation/future.md

 ## <a name="future-money-conversion">Real-time and Historical Fiat Conversion</a>

-For most People, even the ones already invested in crypto, it is difficult to evaluate how much money certain Ether amount is.
-Therefore, it would be great to provide a way where they can name a second (fiat) currency to Ether, that would be displayed and used.
+For most People, even the ones already invested in cryptocurrencies, it is difficult to evaluate the fiat value of a certain amount of Ether.
+Therefore, it would be great to provide a way where they can name a second (fiat) currency to Ether, to use alongside or replacing the system's Ether values.
 When donating, they could say "I want to donate 100 USD", instead of having to put in the value in Ether.
-Because we know when every transaction happen, we could easily (up to small error) display how much money any past donation was in fiat.
-This is especially necessary if Ether rapidly gains or loses in value as it becomes unclear how much money Campaign or DAC had and could lead to a confusion where Campaigns could look overfunded due to dramatic price increase.
+Because we know the exact moment a transaction is happening, we could easily (given acceptance for minor rounding errors) display how much money any past donation was in fiat.
+This is especially necessary if Ether rapidly gains or loses in value as it becomes unclear how much money a Campaign or DAC had and could lead to a confusion where Campaigns could look overfunded due to dramatic price increase.

 ![Donations in Fiat](../images/future/fiat-donation.svg)